 “I had the same thing in my English 1 class, and I did it already.”

 “I hate to say it, but we need to do our homework so we can turn it in tomorrow.
 You want to do yours here, or head home to do it?”

 Rafe thought for a few seconds.
 “I better go home.
-I don’t have my algebra book and the notes I took about what problems we were to solve.”
+I don’t have my algebra book and the notes I took about which problems we were assigned to solve.”

 “Okay.
 I’ll see you in the morning.”